eerne/scrollbar/Docs/Scrollbar.md

-Class: PluginName {#PluginName}
+Class: ScrollBar {#ScrollBar}
 ===============================

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Documentation is not done yet

 ### Notes:

-- PluginName requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).
+- ScrollBar requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### Implements: